Khokela ngokomzekelo

 01

 Ubunye is committed to establishing community ownership of its organisation.
-It is gradually working towards this through its community-led governance structure: Siyakhana.
-Siyakahana is made up of community representatives who ensure the community designs, monitors, evaluates and shares the results of its programmes.
+It can demonstrate a model of community-led governance called Siyakhana.
+Siyakahana is made up of a group of community representatives who with their village members design, monitor, evaluate and share the results of our programmes.

 Siyakhana shifts power to communities – where it belongs